ppy/osu-wiki/news/2025/2025-04-08-beatmap-spotlights-revival-spring-2025.md

 That being said, we are looking towards expanding the team further in order to make picking the beatmaps more deliberate and effective.

 Are you an experienced beatmapper?
 An outstanding player?
 An exceptional mappooler?
 A mix of each?
 Now is your time to shine!
-You can find the application form below, but be sure to fill it in before <!-- deadline --> if you'd like to join the ranks of the Beatmap Spotligths Curators, putting a brick in the project's years-long history!
+You can find the application form below, but be sure to fill it in before <!-- deadline --> if you'd like to join the ranks of the Beatmap Spotlights Curators, putting a brick in the project's years-long history!

 [**Click here to apply!**](https://forms.gle/MjGxXe8C3hY2vUHy9)